vinoth12940/GenTransApp/README_TESTS.md

 Compares formatting preservation with the `preserve_formatting` flag set to `True` vs `False`.

+### test_large_document_chunking

+Tests the system's ability to handle documents that exceed the model's context window by:
+- Validating proper chunking of large documents
+- Ensuring continuation markers are properly removed
+- Verifying consistency of formatting and terminology across chunks
+- Measuring seam quality between rejoined chunks

 ## Validation Criteria

 The format preservation check validates: